-The saw carriages are equipped with two lock pins at the bottom of the mast near the track rollers.
+The saw carriage is equipped with two lock pins at the bottom of the mast near the track rollers.
 These pins can be adjusted to two different positions:

-1. Operation position.
-The pins catch the bottom of the track rail, preventing the saw head from tilting and disengaging the bed frame.
+- 1. Operation position.
+The pins catch the bottom of the track rail, preventing the saw head from tilting and disengaging the bed frame. - 2.
+Travel position.
+Secures the saw head to the bed frame during travel. - 1).

-NOTE: The pins are designed so if they are inadvertently left in the travel position, they will move to the operation position when the carriage is moved.

-- 1).
 Rotate the pin at the end of the sawmill so it is clear of the pin bracket. - 2).
-Be sure the pin engages the hole in the bed frame tube. - 3).
-The other pin should remain in the operation position to prevent the saw head from tilting.
+Lower it into the hole in the bed frame tube.

+The other pin should remain in the operation position.
 See FIG. 3-7.

-NOTICE Before beginning saw carriage assembly, make sure both lock pins are in the operation position (lock pins seated in upper notches of pin rest brackets).
+NOTICE Before beginning saw carriage assembly, make sure both lock pins are in the assembly/disassembly position (lock pins seated in upper notches of pin rest brackets).

 - 3. To reposition pin, pull pin outward, rotate as desired, and release into proper position. - 4.
 Position the saw head carriage at the end of the bed frame assembly. - 1).
 Carefully slide the saw head carriage rollers onto the bed frame track. - 2).
 Keep the carriage square to the bed to avoid putting the track rollers in a bind. - 5.
-Place both carriage lock pins in the operation position to secure carriage onto bed frame assembly. - 6.
-Locate the middle track cover and soak the felt wiper with Dexron III transmission fluid, 10W30 motor oil or 3-in-1 turbine oil - 1).
+Place both carriage lock pins in the operation position to secure carriage onto bed frame assembly. - Locate the middle track cover and soak the felt wiper with Dexron III transmission fluid, 10W30 motor oil or 3-in-1 turbine oil. - 1).
 Remove the existing hex bolts and flat washers located on the inside of each track roller housing cover. - 2).
-Position the middle track cover between the two track roller housings so the opening in the cover is positioned over the feed rope pulleys.

-- 3).
-Replace the two hex head bolts and flat washers. - 7.
+Position the middle track cover between the two track roller housings so the opening in the cover is positioned over the feed rope pulleys. - 3).
+Replace the two hex head bolts and flat washers.

 Install a slotted track scraper to each track roller housing with a 3/8" flat washer and 3/8-16 x 3/4" hex head bolt.